Skip to main content

 Keep the Thermostat At A Moderate Temperature

-While it is the winter, it is important to keep your thermostat at a moderate temperature day-in and day-out.
-A wide variance in temperatures in your home affects how vulnerable your pipes are.
-If your pipes aren’t properly warmed at night, then your pipes are more susceptible to freezing, even with trickling water and cabinets open.
-Having the cabinets open only works if the temperature in your house is warm enough to successfully add warm air and insulate your plumbing pipes.
+While it is winter, keeping your thermostat at a moderate temperature day-in and day-out is essential.
+A wide variance in temperatures in your home affects your pipes’ vulnerability.
+If your pipes aren’t warmed adequately at night, then your pipes are more susceptible to freezing, even with trickling water and cabinets open.
+Having the cabinets open only works if the temperature in your house is warm enough to add warm air and insulate your plumbing pipes successfully.

 No job is too big or small.
-If you find yourself in a bind with your pipes, plumbing, heating, or air be sure to call us at (806) 372-1572.
+If you find yourself in a bind with your pipes, plumbing, heating, or air, call us at (806) 372-1572.
 Remember, your family’s comfort is our priority.